Bamfield: History

 In 1968, the National Research Council asked five western Canadian universities (University of British Columbia, University of Victoria, University of Calgary, University of Alberta and Simon Fraser University) to propose the best location for a marine biology station on the Pacific Coast.
 Although Victoria was the earlier winner, a feasibility study tendered in 1969 recommended Bamfield as the better location.
 The former cable station property was purchased in 1969 and a formal structure for the management and development of the station was created in 1970 when the five universities ratified a Constitution and joined the Western Canadian Universities Marine Biological Society.
 In 1971, development began to convert the site into a research station.
 With most of the physical facilities completed, the Bamfield Marine Sciences Centre began operations by the end of 1972.
 It became the largest employer in the community since.
 Commercial fishing was based in Bamfield up to the mid-1980s.
 Bamfield is now home to several sport fishing lodges, which pursue primarily salmon and halibut.
 Bamfield is also the northern terminus of the West Coast Trail, a hiking trail built in 1907 along the west coast of Vancouver Island to help survivors of the area's many shipwrecks find their way back to civilization.
 The trail runs 77 km along extremely rugged terrain.

 Today Bamfield is primarily a tourist destination, either for the West Coast Trail, ocean kayaking or sport fishing.
 The research activities at the Bamfield Marine Sciences Centre attracts hundreds of researchers every year.
 The Bamfield Marine Sciences Centre also offers credited university courses through its five associated universities.
-An out reach program, which provides multi-day immersion field trips for school, college and adult learners, also bring thousands of visitors to the community every year.
+An outreach program, which provides multi-day immersion field trips for school, college and adult learners, also bring thousands of visitors to the community every year.

 The town is featured in the first episode of CBC Television's 2015 comedy/reality series Still Standing.